picosh/official-blog/status-update-2024-01-02.md

 We have a couple area of focus for this year:

 - officially launch [pgs.sh](https://pgs.sh)
-- redesign sites to (merge service docs into one static site, make them look prettier)
+- redesign sites (merge service docs into one static site, make them look prettier)
 - make progress on [pico pro](/rfc-pico-pro-2023-11-06)
 - create self-hostable SSH app for any object store